jaeyk/jaeyk.github.io/index.md

 ### Open call

 Fellow junior scholars in applied/quantitative/computational social science (broadly construed), if you want to present your research before a mix of academics and practitioners, please sign up using [this form](https://forms.gle/BC5MTG9jgAYsBzoG9).
-I will launch the KDIS Frontiers in Data and Policy Seminar Series, and we'd love to get to know you and your work.
+I will launch the KDIS Frontiers in Data and Policy Seminar Series in Fall 2022, and we'd love to get to know you and your work.

 ## Peer-reviewed journal articles